 After the defense, the committee will often request changes to the thesis and/or additional technical advances before they approve it.
 The program coordinator will need the form indicating their approval of the defense presentation and the written document.
 For a thesis, the defense deadlines are May 1, Dec.
 1, and Aug.
 1. For a report, the deadline is the end of the semester.

-Finally, you must apply to graduate.
-The university registrar will check to make sure you have met all requirements and put your name on the graduation list so you can get your degree.
+View the information on applying to graduate.
+The university registrar will check to make sure you have met all requirements so you can get your degree.

 For more information, please contact Dr. Daniel Berleant at firstname.lastname@example.org.